ibm-cloud-docs/EventStreams/monitoring.md

 ### Consume message conversion time
 {: #ibm_eventstreams_instance_consume_conversions_time_quantile}

-Indicates that the accumulated time spent performing message conversion from clients that are consuming using older protocol versions.
+Indicates that the accumulated time spent performing message conversion from clients that are consuming by using older protocol versions.

 | Metadata | Description |
 |----------|-------------|